GeorgeStrakhov/AutoGnome/README.md

  - [x] AG 4: Simple environmental sensor (light/dark) through checking a file.
 Develops fear of the dark: rests more frequently in darkness, pulses more in light.
 First emotional response to environment.
  - [x] AG 5: Short-term memory and basic pattern recognition.
 Remembers its last few experiences (light/dark transitions) and starts to anticipate changes.
 Can say things like "The light changed 3 times in the last minute" or "It's been dark for a while now...".
 Also facial expression changes depending on the emotional state, just for the fun of it.
  - [x] AG 6: Long-term persistent memory (currently jsonl, but in the future will be vector storage)
- - [ ] AG 7: Persistent state across sessions.
+ - [x] AG 7: Persistent state across sessions.
 Stores energy level, emotional state, and other vital stats in a state file.
 When restarted, it remembers its previous state and continues from there.
+ - [ ] AG 8: Console input sensor and basic interaction.
+Can receive and respond to simple text commands from the user (like "hello", "status", "rest", etc).
+First step towards two-way communication and environmental awareness beyond light/dark.